Date of Award

 Luis Alejandro Hernandez

 Hernandez, Luis Alejandro, "Successes and challenges in the developmemt of baculovirus-based vaccines for swine influenza and porcine circovirus type 2b" (2015).
 Graduate Theses and Dissertations.
-Paper 14390.
+14390.